mtumilowicz/rest-contract/README.md

 When trying to test an application that communicates with other services then we could do one of two things:

-* deploy all microservices and perform end to end tests
+* deploy all microservices and perform end to end tests,

-* mock other microservices in unit / integration tests
+* mock other microservices in unit / integration tests.

 To solve the second issues `Spring Cloud Contract Verifier` with `Stub Runner` were created.
 Their main idea is to give you very fast